wakidurrahman/advanced-node-js/docs/books/nodejs-design-patterns/chapter-02/README.md

 > [!IMPORTANT]
 > :+1: Node.js will consider every .js file to be written using the CommonJS syntax by default; :shipit:

+### 📝 Named exports and imports

+ESM allows us to export functionality from a module through the `export` keyword.

+> [!NOTE]
+> :smiling_imp: Note that `ESM` uses the singular word `export` as opposed to the plural (exports and module.exports) used by CommonJS. :shipit:

+> [!IMPORTANT]
+> :+1: In an ES module, everything is private by default and only exported entities are publicly accessible from other modules. :shipit: